We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The mattress also comes with a Euro pillow top for extra softness and an organic cotton cover.
+The mattress also comes with an Euro pillow top for extra softness and an organic cotton cover.
 Euro pillow tops add more cushioning than traditional pillow tops.

 We like that Saatva uses organic materials and the bed looks nice, but it just kind of reminds us of an old-school-looking innerspring mattress.
 (Not that there’s anything wrong with that.)

-One possible red flag: The cover is nonremovable, so if you happen to spill something on the mattress (or sometimes share your bed with a tyke or two), you’ll just have to spot-clean any stains with mild detergent and water.
+One possible red flag: The cover is nonremovable, so if you happen to spill something on the mattress (or sometimes share your bed with kids or pets), you’ll just have to spot-clean any stains with mild detergent and water.
 That’s how you clean most mattresses, even if the cover is removable, so no big deal there.